 in making an appeal or complaint or responding to an allegation of infringement of discipline procedures.

 - The Durham Student's Union Advice & Help Centre, Durham Students' Union, Dunelm House, New Elvet, Durham.
 DH1 3AN.
 Tel 0191 334 1777 offers advice to students on appeals, complaints or allegations of infringement of University discipline regulations.

 - Students based at Queen’s Campus should make an appointment to see the Advice Centre staff by calling at Student Services in the Holliday Building or telephoning 0191 334 0090.

 - Students should inform their College or Society if they intend to appeal and they may also consult their Head of House for advice in dealing with an alleged breach of University discipline regulations.
 Colleges or Societies may also offer advice on complaints.

 - The Office of the Independent Adjudicator (OIA) is an independent body established by law to investigate student complaints.
-If the University is unable to resolve your complaint or appeal and you are a current or very recent student of the University, you might be able to appeal to the OIA but you must contact them within THREE MONTHS of completing the University's internal complaints procedure.
+If the University is unable to resolve your complaint or appeal and you are a current or very recent student of the University, you might be able to appeal to the OIA but you must contact them within TWELVE MONTHS of completing the University's internal complaints procedure.
 You can obtain details of the scheme either directly via the Office of the Independent Adjudicator, via the DSU Advice Centre or by telephoning the Office of the Academic Registrar on 0191 334 6136.